 Apart from raw materials, energy is the main resource input for Sika’s operations and thus a relevant cost factor.
 Therefore, the efficient use of energy is highly important for the company.
 CO2 emissions are a consequence of fossil fuel consumption, which can be limited by increasing energy efficiency.
 The CO2 footprint of purchased electricity depends on the power production in each country and cannot be influenced easily.

 For self-produced electricity, Sika seeks to use low-CO2 energy sources where possible, for example natural gas instead of oil.
-Sika is committed to reducing the use of nonrenewable energy, thus minimizing negative impacts on climate change, reducing costs, and increasing competitiveness.
+Sika is committed to reducing the use of non-renewable energy, thus minimising negative impacts on climate change, reducing costs, and increasing competitiveness.

 TARGET WATER: 3% less water consumption per ton and year.
 This includes water consumed by all Sika companies, whether from public utilities, or from ground or surface water sources.